timescale/docs/use-timescale/integrations/observability-alerting/tableau.md

 greater intelligence about your business.
 It is an ideal tool for visualizing data stored in Timescale.

-This section covers:

-*   Setting up Tableau to work with TimescaleDB
-*   Running queries on TimescaleDB from within Tableau
-*   Visualize data in Tableau

 ## Prerequisites

 Before you begin, make sure you have: